 - Meningococcal vaccine at 24 months, 26 months, 5 years, and then every 5 years

-- Other vaccines that might be recommended by your medical team, such as hepatitis B
+- Other vaccines might be recommended by your medical team, such as hepatitis B

 Isolating illness to protect others

-Many patients at St. Jude Children’s Research Hospital have cancer and other serious health conditions.
-They receive treatments that can weaken their immune systems (the body system that fights infection).
+Many St. Jude patients have cancer and other serious health problems.
+They receive treatments that can weaken their ability to fight infection.
 For some of these children being exposed to infection can be fatal.

-If you suspect that your child has an infection, please call the clinic before coming to St. Jude.
+If you suspect your child has an infection, please call the clinic before coming to St. Jude.
 You will enter through a different door and will be placed in an isolation room to see the doctor.
-This is to protect the patients with weakened immune systems.
+This will help protect the patients who cannot fight off infections well.

-If you have further questions about infection and sickle cell disease, talk to your child’s doctor or nurse.
+If you have more questions about infection and sickle cell disease, talk to your child’s doctor or nurse.

 This document is not intended to take the place of the care and attention of your personal physician or other professional medical services.
 Our aim is to promote active participation in your care and treatment by providing information and education.
 Questions about individual health concerns or specific treatment options should be discussed with your physician.